 The current study is also in line with other recent studies that follow different approaches to investigate origins of MHW trends in the Mediterranean Sea.
 Our findings for the mean MHW intensity trends are consistent with Simon et al. (2023), although they focus on summer MHW activity, which is an index combining the occurrence, intensity, duration and spatial extent of MHWs.
 In particular, they showed that interannual variability explains one third of the total trend of summer activity in the western basin and the Adriatic Sea while our results suggest that interannual variability predominates over the mean warming signal in most of the western and central sub-basins for mean intensity trends based on all events throughout the year.

-In addition, Martinez et al. (2023) suggest that the observed intensification of MHW conditions in the Mediterranean Sea is primarily due to the mean SST warming in the basin.
-Their finding is based on insignificant long-term trends for MHW duration, cumulative intensity, spatial extent, frequency and maximum intensity derived from a detrended SST dataset free of the mean warming of the basin.
-A difference with respect to our results is found for maximum MHW intensity (the common metric with their study), for which we find a significant trend in the western basin using detrended SST.
-Our conclusion, though, regarding the dominant contribution of mean warming to the long-term trends of maximum MHW intensity relies on a direct comparison of trends from mean warming and interannual variability within the TAR framework which agrees with their finding for that metric at basin scale.
-Also consistent with our findings, Oliver et al. (2019) showed that trends in the annual number of MHW days and the maximum MHW intensity are mainly forced by mean warming in the Mediterranean Sea.
-Nevertheless, their results cannot be directly inter-compared to ours, as they use a substantially different methodology based on a statistical climate model.
+In addition, Martinez et al. (2023) suggest that the intensification of MHW conditions in the Mediterranean Sea is primarily driven by the mean SST warming in the basin.
+Their analysis focuses on MHW duration, cumulative intensity, spatial extent, frequency and maximum intensity, with the latter being the only metric directly comparable to our study.
+A difference with respect to our results appears in the maximum intensity derived from detrended SST data: While Martinez et al. (2023) report an insignificant positive trend (basin-averaged), we detect a significant positive trend-more pronounced in the western basin.
+Notably, both studies agree on the dominant contribution of mean warming to the long-term trends of maximum intensity (and the rest of the metrics as well) though through different approaches.
+Martinez et al. (2023) base their conclusion on the insignificant long-term trends of basin-averaged metrics obtained from the detrended dataset, while our study relies on weighting the mean SST warming and interannual SST variability within the TAR framework.
+Specifically, TAR for maximum intensity confirms the dominant role of the mean SST warming, in line with Martinez et al. (2023), but also highlights non-negligible contributions from interannual SST variability, especially in the Alboran and Ligurian Seas.